Pearson | PTE

 Now think of a dish you would like to describe using the above words, note the same in your journal to retain it.

 These are most important to know and help in all the modules of the TOEFL exam.
-The words that connect ideas with one sentence to another are called connecting words.
+The words that connect ideas from one sentence to another are called connecting words.
 In addition, moreover, furthermore, are some considerable examples of connecting words.
 You must remember to use these words in your TOEFL writing task to make your writing task look more organized.
 People generally get confused and either overuse them or use them with a wrong understanding.
-So, first make a list of some connecting words and apply the strategy given in the first step.
+So, first, make a list of some connecting words and apply the strategy given in the first step.

 While doing this, also list down sequential words like firstly, secondly….
 And understand that they should also be used in a proper context in your TOEFL writing module.